saddlycoder/NixelOS/README.md

 NixelOS - OS written  in C and Assembly Laungage

-Created with ❤️ by c4x team 😊
+Created with ❤️ by Diamond Soft 💎